openvstorage/ovs-documentation/Administration/usingthegui/storagerouters.md

 -   Read: The aggregated read speed of all vDisks served by the Storage Router.
 -   Write: The aggregated write speed of all vDisks served by the Storage Router.

+#### Storage Router Actions

+##### Edit Storage Router properties
+Click the edit button to update the Failure Domain and Backup Failure Domain.
+Open vStorage will always run a slave MetaDataServer in the same Failure Domain as configured for the Storage Router.
+In case a Backup Failure Domain is configured, an additional slave MetaDataServer will be configured in the backup Failure Domain.

+##### Refresh the Storage Router properties
+The refresh button will refresh the Storage Router properties.

 #### Storage Router Administration

 ##### vPools served by the Storage Router